jtcanfield/jt-fluke-calibration-platform/README.md

+# Installation

+Make sure you have an updated version of node and npm Then, simply `npm install` and `npm start`

-# Getting Started with Create React App
+# Create React App Documentation

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).